nemanjam/nextjs-prisma-boilerplate/docs/tests.md

 ### Suspense

 - when wrapped with Suspense and `suspense: true` in React Query initially always loader is dispalyed
+- `await screen.findByText()` IS solution because you need to wait a bit more, or you will get empty `<body><div/></body>`
+- point - wait for final wanted elements, not all intermidiate loaders one by one

 ```ts
 customRender(<Footer />);